wadevries/sps/README.md

 to group the tasks through a single parent task, as a context is not something that has to be done or can be finished.
 For example, a context could be the engineering division in a company, so it is easy to retrieve all engineering tasks.
-Contexts are also heirarchical, so the engineering division could be a subcontext of the company.
+Contexts are also hierarchical, so the engineering division could be a subcontext of the company.
 A similar system could be created with tags, but tag management is complicated, and forcing a context on task automatically categorizes